 Each company must have a written business plan.
-Whether it is to orient or attract investors, a business plan is essential to the success of your organization.
+Whether it is to orient or attract investors, a business plan is essential to your organization’s success.

 Writing a business plan represents a significant workload often feared by entrepreneurs.
 To facilitate this writing, we have divided the process into ten main steps.

-From strategic thinking to send your document to investors, this practical sheet will help you structure your approach!
+This practical sheet will help you structure your approach from strategic thinking to send your document to investors!
 However, getting started can be difficult.
 Here is a guide to writing a perfect business plan.

 - Research, research, research.